Leila's Hair Museum

-Leila's Hair Museum is a museum in Independence, Missouri that displays examples of hairwork dating back to the 18th century.
+Leila's Hair Museum was a museum in Independence, Missouri that displays examples of hairwork dating back to the 18th century.
+It closed in September 2025.

 Hair art

 Hairwork is a form of art that began in the 16th century or earlier, and flourished in the Victorian era.
 A collection of hair from family, friends, or a gathering such as a wedding, was made into a hair wreath by making flowers of the hair.
 It was then put into a shadow box frame.
 Wreaths were also made as memorial pieces using hair from the deceased.
 Hairwork was used by people wanting to keep a memento of a loved one before the invention of photography.
 Hairwork also consisted of necklaces, bracelets, rings, lockets, paintings and medallions embellished with strands of hair.

 Museum history

 Leila Cohoon (1931-2024) was a retired cosmetology teacher living in Independence, Missouri, who started collecting hair in 1956 and considered it to be her life work.
 She had a lifelong fascination with hair, and considered it one of the most interesting parts of the human body.
 In 1990, having begun to run out of space in her home for her hairwork collection, Cohoon opened her hair museum in a small front room in the Independence School of Cosmetology (which she founded in 1960).
 Later, she moved her hair museum a few blocks from the old location so as to be able to expand.
 The new location for the museum consists of multiple rooms with walls covered from top to bottom with hairworks.
 The museum closed down during the COVID-19 pandemic, and reopened in autumn 2023 with the caveat that visitors must schedule an appointment via email.
 Struggling after its reopening and Cohoon’s death, the museum closed permanently in September 2025.
 Lindsay Evans, Cohoon's granddaughter, is working to place the collection in other museums across the U.S.